 When you click on the link in the flyer an email will open.
 Please provide your name, phone number and whether you want an AM or PM appointment and click “Send”.
 If you completed the process properly you will receive an auto-response from the Program confirming your FAST TRACK appointment.

-September 12, 13 and 14 – Salisbury MVA during Delmarva Bike Week
+September 12 – Salisbury MVA during Delmarva Bike Week

 Walk-ins will be accepted as space permits.
 However, although every effort will be made to accommodate walk-ins, individuals without an appointment will not be guaranteed participation.

 If you cannot make your scheduled appointment please contact the Program by email at email@example.com and put FAST TRACK Cancel In the Subject line, or by calling us at 443.572.8236 to cancel.
 Individuals who do not show up for their scheduled appointment may not be allowed to participate in another FAST TRACK Licensing event this year.

 By requesting an appointment you acknowledge that you have read and understand the information on this page concerning the FAST TRACK Licensing process.